unahouExosite/docs/rpc/README.md

 ```
 {
     "aliases": {
+        // Shows alias to resource mapping.
+If calling client is not
-        // key is the ResourceID of the aliased resource,
+        // the aliased resource or its owner, the value is "undefined"
-        // and a list of aliases that map to it.
-Value is
-        // a list of alias strings, or "undefined" if
+        // rather than a list of aliases.
-        // requesting client is not aliased resource or
-        // its owner.
         "1b1ae80c224b4df0c74401234567890123456789": [
             "myinteger"
         ],